steve2972/YOLO-Collection/Backbone/README.md

 <br>

-Performance for the backbones can be summarized as follows.
+Performance for the backbones on **ImageNet** is summarized as follows.
 Note that each metric is the **validation performance** of the model, as I have not submitted the results to the official evaluation server.

 | **Model**  | **Acc@1** | **Acc@5** | **Loss** | **Weights**   |
 |------------|-----------|-----------|----------|------------|